Chart Color Schemes

 Age

-Merredin's median age exceeds the national pattern
+Merredin's population is slightly older than the national pattern

-The median age in Merredin was 39 years as of the 2021 Census, similar to Rest of WA's average of 40 years and closely aligned with Australia's median age of 38 years.
-The 15-24 age group made up 14.6% of Merredin's population, higher than Rest of WA's percentage.
-Meanwhile, the 45-54 cohort constituted 9.5%, lower compared to Rest of WA.
-Post-2021 Census data shows a decrease in median age from 40 years to 39 years.
+The median age in Merredin was 39 years as of the 2021 Census, similar to Rest of WA's average of 40 years and close to Australia's median age of 38 years.
+The 15-24 age group constituted 14.6% of Merredin's population, higher than Rest of WA's figure, while the 45-54 cohort made up 9.5%, lower than Rest of WA's average.
+Post-Census data showed a decrease in median age to 39 years from 40 years between 2016 and 2021.
 The 15-24 age group grew from 11.5% to 14.6%, and the 25-34 cohort increased from 12.7% to 14.1%.
-Conversely, the 45-54 cohort declined from 12.0% to 9.5%, and the 55-64 group dropped from 13.9% to 11.7%.
-By 2041, Merredin's age composition is expected to shift notably.
-The 25-34 age cohort is projected to increase significantly, growing by 319 people (81%) from 394 to 714.
-Conversely, population declines are anticipated for the 75-84 and 85+ cohorts.
+Conversely, the 45-54 cohort declined from 12.0% to 9.5%, and the 55-64 group decreased from 13.9% to 11.7%.
+By 2041, Merredin's age composition is projected to change significantly.
+The 25-34 age cohort is expected to increase by 312 people (78%), from 402 to 715.
+Conversely, population declines are projected for the 5-14 and 85+ cohorts.